awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 }
 ```

-## Disallow Changes to AWS Config Aggregation Set Up by AWS Control Tower<a name="cloudwatch-disallow-config-changes"></a>
+## Disallow Changes to Tags Created by AWS Control Tower for AWS Config Resources<a name="cloudwatch-disallow-config-changes"></a>

-This guardrail disallows changes to the AWS Config aggregation settings made by AWS Control Tower to collect configuration and compliance data when you set up your landing zone\.
+This guardrail prevents changes to the tags that AWS Control Tower created when you set up your landing zone, for AWS Config resources that collect configuration and compliance data\.
+It denies any `TagResource` and `UntagResource` operation for aggregation authorizations tagged by AWS Control Tower\.
 This is a preventive guardrail with mandatory guidance\.
 By default, this guardrail is enabled in all OUs\.

 The artifact for this guardrail is the following SCP\.